Henning-Winker/JARA/README.md

 ### Henning Winker & Richard Sherley

-JARA (*Just Another Redlist Assessment*) is a Bayesian state-space trend analysis tool that is designed to to objectively incorporate uncertainty into the IUCN Red Listing evaluation process.
+JARA (*Just Another Redlist Assessment*) is a Bayesian state-space trend analysis tool that is designed to objectively incorporate uncertainty into the IUCN Red Listing evaluation process.

 The name ‘Just Another Red List Assessment’ is a reference to [JAGS](https://sourceforge.net/projects/mcmc-jags/) (Just Another Gibbs Sampler, Plummer, 2003), which is the software called from R to run the Bayesian state-space model application.
 The name reference, together with user-friendly R interface and modulated coding structure of JARA follows the example of the new open source fisheries stock assessment software ‘Just Another Bayesian Biomass Assessment‘ ([JABBA](https://github.com/Henning-Winker/JABBAbeta); [Winker et al. 2018](https://www.sciencedirect.com/science/article/pii/S0165783618300845))